 What We Think

 Remember, firearms are only dangerous if you don’t handle them with the proper respect.
 That means keeping your finger off the trigger until you are ready to shoot.
-If you don’t you can accidentally shoot yourself in the foot or worse, so don’t take gun safety lightly.
+Don’t take gun safety lightly.

 The Mossberg 500 is a dependable shotgun that homeowners should consider purchasing to protect themselves and their loved ones.
 They’re also fun to shoot when you’re doing skeet or trap shooting.
-You just need to know what you’re going to get when you go out and choose your shotgun.
+When going out to look for a shotgun, you just need to know what you’re looking for and the purpose you want it to serve.

 In some cases, you may prefer to go with a Tactical and others may prefer a shotgun from the Hunting series.
 If you want the best of both worlds, you can choose to go with the Flex model and be able to use it in any situation.